abapGit/abapGit/docs/ref-dot-abapgit.md

 ![](img/repo_settings_abapgit_xml.png)

-### Location

-The `.abapgit.xml` file must be located in the root folder of the git repository.

-### Master Language
+### Main Language

-The language in which all documentation and dictionary elements texts will be created.
-Follows SAP `sy-langu` values.
-Note that this implies that all objects in a repository will/should have the same master language.
+The main language is the languages in which all texts belonging to repository objects will be created.
+It follows the SAP `sy-langu` values.
+Note that this implies that all objects in a repository must have the same main language.

 ### Translation Languages